Pylons/pyramid/docs/narr/hybrid.rst

     />

-Where ``.views.static_view`` is an instance of ``repoze.bfg.view.static``.
+Where ``.views.static_view`` is an instance of :class:`repoze.bfg.view.static`.
 This effectively tells the static helper to traverse everything in the subpath as a filename.

 Corner Cases
 ------------